-It's no secret that I love Indian food.
-I recently featured a post on some of the amazing Indian restaurants I've discovered in New York City.
-I also prepared quite a delicious Indian feast in honor of my last birthday!
+It’s no secret that I love Indian food.
+I prepared quite a delicious Indian feast in honor of my last birthday!
 I love trying out new Indian dishes and recipes, and enjoy perusing the aisles of Indian markets.
 There are so many fun spices to try out, and there are countless varieties of dal, or pulses (dried lentils, peas or beans) which have been stripped of their outer hulls and split.
 The word dal also refers to the actual thick stews prepared from these pulses.
 It is regularly eaten with rice and vegetables in Southern India, and with both rice and roti (wheat-based flat bread) throughout Northern India (Thanks, Wikipedia!)
 The limitless preparations of these dals make vegetarian diets incredibly easy, cheap, and protein-rich.

 One of the most famous variations is Dal Makhani, a popular Punjabi dish which is often referred to as the Queen of all dals.
 I have searched far and wide, and was unable to find a recipe for this dish that did not utilize a pressure cooker.
 I’m serious.
 I looked all over Google.
 I don’t have a pressure cooker, so I decided to adapt the recipe from Padhu’s Kitchen to cook on the stove top.
 It was a lot easier than I thought it would be, and I decided to double the recipe as well to make a more generous yield (but you can easily halve this recipe for less servings).
 I used dry Anaheim chilies, which are not actually red chilies, but have similar Scoville heat units (measures capsaicin, aka spiciness).
 I saw recipes for this dish utilize a variety of chili peppers (including jalapeño, which is decidedly not Indian), so I think you’re free to experiment with your favorite peppers depending on your spice tolerance and availability.
 I removed most of the seeds because I wasn’t sure how spicy the final result would be (better safe than sorry), and was surprised how mild it turned out compared to the spicy Dal Makhani I’ve had in the past.
 When using milder dry chilies such as Anaheim, in the future I would leave the seeds in, but that’s just me…